lbl-srg/soep/doc-design/source/softwareArchitecture.rst

-If ``autosize`` is ``"false"`` for a group, or if no corresponding ``hvacSystems`` entry exists, the FMU sizing parameters remain present but contain default values.
-Load, humidity-ratio, mass-flow, and time defaults are zero.
-Temperature defaults are placeholders and must not be used for sizing.
+If ``autosize`` is ``"false"`` for a group, or if no corresponding ``hvacSystems`` entry exists, the FMU sizing parameters remain present.
+Spawn sets load, humidity-ratio, mass-flow, and time parameters to zero, and sets the cooling and heating outdoor drybulb temperature parameters to :math:`21\,\mathrm{degC}`.
+These are hard-coded Spawn placeholders and must not be used for sizing.
 The same applies to the ``hvacZones`` group named ``none``.